sebas0907/Python-projects/README.md

 # Python-projects
-Python projects on ODE's and PDE's
+Python projects on ODE's and PDE's, and more!